seanox/pdf-service/manual/Introduction.md

 Meta tags are not an HTML standard.
 They are additional instructions for the generator.
 Meta tags works exclusive, line-based and start with a hash.
+The description refers to the template generator which is integrated in Seanox PDF-Service.

 #### #include